-In the midst of the fatal Kenosha shooting, one victim confronted the gunman with a skateboard
+Dueling narratives fuel opposing views of Kenosha protest shooting

 Fellow protesters say Huber died trying to save their lives.
 An avid skater, the Silver Lake resident swung his board at Rittenhouse to stop him from shooting at those around him, his girlfriend, Hannah Gittings, told local media.

 “It is just a true testament to what kind of person he was,” she said an interview last week with the radio station WBBM.
-“He was not going to let anybody get taken down by some a--hole with an AR."

-Huber, who lived about 15 miles west of Kenosha, left behind a stepdaughter, according to an online fundraiser for Gittings and his family that has already raised nearly $150,000.
+Huber, who lived about 15 miles west of Kenosha, left behind a stepdaughter, according to an online fundraiser for Gittings and his family.

 A native of West Allis, 30 miles north of Kenosha, Grosskreutz is involved with the social justice group People’s Revolution Movement of Milwaukee, according to the Journal Sentinel.
 A woman who attended the first two nights of Kenosha protests with him told The Post he was volunteering as a medic.